Rebirth Year Fourteen

 1. [1]COLLIN COLSHER: Along with the memory-blockage of the JSA, Legion of Super-Heroes, and the Kents, Flash Vol. 5 #21 tells us that Dr. Manhattan initially prevents (and later memory-blocks) the following: the classic Justice League debut; the Identity Crisis affair, which involved lots of terrible things, including the rape of Sue Dibny and mind-wiping of several heroes and villains; and Barry Allen’s death during the original Crisis on Infinite Earths.
 The soft reboot of Doomsday Clock and Flash Forward reinstates all of these things.

 2. [2]COLLIN COLSHER: While Dr. Manhattan’s mind-wipe of the JSA goes into effect now, the way it effects everyone is interesting, specifically in how some things still manage to leak through.
 For example, references in Justice League Vol. 3 #41, Catwoman Vol. 5 #4, Flash Vol. 5 #70, and Dial H for Hero #4 tell us that some old-school superheroes in the vein of the JSA are from fictional media within the real world of the DCU.
 1940s-styled Wonder Woman memorabilia and Jay Garrick-styled Flash memorabilia are both purchasable in the DCU.
-As are Alan Scott-styled Green Lantern costumes and Hourman costumes.
+As are Alan Ladd-Scott-styled Green Lantern costumes and Hourman costumes.
 Plus, there are movies, TV shows, cartoons, and comic books loosely based on real heroes and made up ones within the DCU.
 In fact, the Jay Garrick-styled Flash and many old-school villains—like The Fiddler—are characters in comic books.
 Tangentially, but worth mentioning, as initially referenced in Batman Vol. 3 #48, even a Batman TV series complete with a Neal Hefti Batman ’66 theme song exists within the DCU as well.
 Thus, we should re-think of any problematic Rebirth Era JSA references that occur during Dr. Manhattan’s memory-wipe period as being references to fictional media stuff.
 For example, the JL has an Hourman costume on display in their Trophy Room.
 With no memory of the JSA, this item must have different meaning to the present day heroes.
 Maybe the Hourman costume is a prop from a live action TV show (or at least that’s what they think).
 Also note that, as per Bug!
 The Adventures of Forager #2-4, Batgirl Vol. 5 #22, Harley Quinn Vol. 3 #52, Dark Nights: Metal, Red Hood: Outlaw #43, and Infinite Frontier #0, we know there are some costumed heroes that Dr. Manhattan deems unnecessary to wipe-out/erase from memory (although everyone’s connection to the JSA is severed).
 Among these characters are: Wildcat, Captain Triumph, Biff the Clown, Red Bee, Crimson Avenger, Wing How, Vigilante (Greg Saunders), The Ray (Langford Terrill), Miss America, Sandman (Wesley Dodds), Sandy the Golden Boy, Fruit Bat, General Glory, Star-Spangled Kid (Sylvester Pemberton), and Stripesy (Pat Dugan).
 A bunch of immortals that existed for decades (if not centuries) prior to and through the Golden Age—characters like Hawkman, Hawkgirl, Phantom Stranger, Uncle Sam, Immortal Man, Etrigan, Shining Knight and his flying horse Victory, and others—are also left alone by Manhattan.
 There were also some superheroes that became active in the 1970s and 1980s that Manhattan ignores, notably The Challengers of the Unknown, Odd Man, The Reaper (Judson Caspian), and Starman (Will Payton).
 Last but not least, Manhattan also deliberately ignores superhero-esque military-adjacent organizations—like Argent, Task Force X, The Blackhawks, The All-Star Squadron, and various other spy groups and alphabet soup agencies—from the 1940s onward.

 3. [3]COLLIN COLSHER: In the Modern Age and Flashpoint, Thawne was the original Reverse-Flash, but also went by Professor Zoom and Zoom.
 In the New 52 and Rebirth Era, Eobard Thawne also goes by all three names, although there was another Reverse-Flash in Daniel West.
 Now that he has his prior timeline memories and persona restored (and with Daniel West deceased at this point on our timeline), Thawne certainly would think of himself interchangeably as Reverse-Flash, Professor Zoom, and Zoom.